• Skip to primary navigation

 Smashed Bean & Pea Dip Substitute Ingredients

 The recipe for my dip includes peas, beans and edamame.
-All of these ingredients are found in the freezer section of the supermarket.
+You can find all of these ingredients in the freezer section of a large supermarket.
 In my store, the ingredients were side by side.
-If you have trouble finding either ingredient it’s easy to make substitutes.
+If you have trouble finding either ingredient it's easy to make substitutes.

 • No Edamame -use the same amount of peas and make up the difference with broad beans.